isomerpages/moe-kranjipri/index.md

       alt: Image alt text
   - infopic:
       title: Applied Learning Programme (ALP)
-      description: 'Through Critical and Inventive Thinking, the school aspires in realizing our school vision of "Joyful Learners, Gracious Citizens, Champions in Life." '
+      description: ALP provides opportunities to hone the learning and application of thinking skills and creativity through the integrated areas of science and technology.
       button: Read more
       url: /our-curriculum/Signature-Programmes/Applied-Learning-Programme-ALP/
       image: /images/News and Events/N4.jpg